fe-data/fe-docs/docs/getting-started/settings.rst

            :target: ../_static/images/getting-started/Settings-recaptcha.png
            :alt: Settings - recaptcha

-At RSVP events it can of course occur that sick minds spam you with all kind of different real or bogus emailaddresses, even if you have confirmations enabled.
+With RSVP events, it is possible for people to spam you with all sorts of real or fake email addresses, even if you have confirmations turned on.
-Worse, they may give you a bad reputation, and receiving domains can flag you as spammer.
-For these cases you can use `Google reCAPTCHA <https://developers.google.com/recaptcha/>`_.
+Worse, they may give you a bad reputation, and the receiving domains may flag you as a spammer.

+For these cases you can use `Google reCAPTCHA <https://developers.google.com/recaptcha/>`_ or `Cloudflare Turnstile <https://www.cloudflare.com/application-services/products/turnstile/>`_.
-Sign in and setup up your domain; *Fast Events* only supports v2 at the moment.
+Sign in and setup up your domain. *Fast Events* only supports Google ReCaptcha v2 checkbox at the moment.
 Once setup, copy the keys to the :guilabel:`Site key` and :guilabel:`Secret key`.
 Switch on the :guilabel:`ReCaptcha` flag in the `Event settings <../usage/events.html#event-settings>`_ and the booking screen will have a ReCaptcha.

+You must have a valid account with either Cloudflare or Google.

 ----